 The Safety Office publishes a monthly Industrial Safety Awareness Reporter, the Safety Advisor, on safe work practices and procedures both on and off the job.
 As part of the Department's safety awareness program, a monthly newsletter, The Safety Advisor is distributed to FDOT employees and is available to other state agencies and interested parties.

-Accidents in the workplace and their costs, in terms of injuries to employees and other losses, are a serious concern and have always been the focus of the Department's Loss Prevention Program.
+Accidents in the workplace and their costs, in terms of injuries to employees and other losses, are a serious concern and have always been the focus of the Department's Safety and Loss Prevention Program.
 Data from the Division of Risk Management, Florida Department of Financial Services, indicate that more than 50% of the total incurred costs of all claims in FDOT represents workers' compensation, the rest of the costs distributed among general liability, auto liability, property loss and others.
 Implementation of the Loss Prevention Manual and observance of safe work practices would help reduce the incidents resulting in these losses.

 Concerning loss prevention within the Florida Department of Transportation, the following industrial safety policy shall apply at all times.

-The Department's Loss Prevention Program will be implemented through safety procedures and guidelines promulgated by the State Safety Office based upon the requirements set forth by other state and federal agencies having such authority and jurisdiction, and outlined in the Loss Prevention Manual.
+The Department's Loss Prevention Program will be implemented through safety procedures and guidelines promulgated by the State Safety Office based upon the requirements set forth by other state and federal agencies having such authority and jurisdiction, and outlined in the Safety and Loss Prevention Manual.

 The Department facilities will be planned with the intent of providing each employee a place of employment free from recognized hazards.
 This commitment requires that safety be considered in all phases of operations, including but not limited to, any plans involving the development or installation of new equipment or facilities or any changes in the location and use of present equipment and facilities.